linsyking/canvas-markdown-quiz/Readme.md

 ### Markdown Writing

-Following `test_quiz.md`, create your own quiz markdown file, like `quiz1.md`.
+Following `test_quiz.md` in `examples` folder, you can create your quiz markdown file, like `quiz1.md`.

-The structure of this md file should be like this:
+The structure of this markdown file should be like this:

 ```md
 ---